 Here’s what we will do:

 - First we need to discuss the date you have in mind and my availability.
-If we decided to go ahead we move to stage 2
+I offer a free and non-committal informal meeting to decide if we want to work together and if we ‘fit’.
+If we decide to go ahead we move to stage 2.

 - I will prepare a draft ceremony which I will send to you for any changes or corrections or additions you would like to make.